NLnetLabs/draft-sury-toorop-dns-cookies-algorithms/draft-sury-toorop-dnsop-server-cookies.md

 seconds, in network byte order.
 All comparisons involving these fields MUST use "Serial number arithmetic", as defined in [@!RFC1982]

-The DNS Server SHOULD generate new Server Cookie at least if the received Server Cookie from the Client is older than half an hour.
+The DNS Server SHOULD generate a new Server Cookie at least if the received Server Cookie from the Client is older than half an hour.

 ## The Hash Sub-Field {#hashField}